 Advice to CEOs from Gen. Colin L. Powell, USA (Ret.)

-In an interview with Vistage CEO Sam Reese, Powell recounted that 35 years in the Army taught him a lot about leadership.
-But one of the most important lessons — and one that profoundly benefitted him — is to invest in your people.
+In an interview with Vistage CEO Sam Reese this summer, Powell recounted that 35 years in the Army taught him a lot about leadership.
+But one of the most important lessons — and one that profoundly benefitted him — was to invest in your people.
 The Army saw fit to invest in Powell every step of the way.

 “They saw something in me — this kid from Harlem and the south Bronx — and they prepared me to go up the ranks.
 I went to every school they wanted me to go to.
 I’m a ranger, I’m a paratrooper, I’m a Pathfinder.
 I graduated with honors from the infantry advanced course.
 I learned about using nuclear weapons,” Powell said.
 “I just had a ton of education because the Army understands — just like business leaders do — that you have to keep up.
 You have to constantly improve yourself.”